mohe2015/AuthManagerOAuth/README.md

 ## Development

-Add the extension do your development mediawiki instance and then open the top level mediawiki folder in Visual Studio Code.
+Add the extension to your development mediawiki instance and then open the top level mediawiki folder in Visual Studio Code.
 Then you should get more or less proper intellisense.

 ## Documentation